gbechara/gcpdemos/devopsdemo1/README.md

 ```

 ### Step 7 - Enables fleets and add the GKE cluster to the fleet
-GKE E Fleets, add cluster to fleet and configure congig-synch
+GKEE Fleets, add cluster to fleet and configure congig-synch

 ```
 #sudo apt-get install google-cloud-sdk-nomos